open-rpa/openflow/readme.md

 open and edit openflow.env, if needed, then install the service using

-on windows

-`openflow-cli --install openflow`

-and on Linux remember to use sudo

 `sudo openflow-cli --install openflow`

 then open a browser and visit [localhost.openiap.io](http://localhost.openiap.io)

-#### Quick start running openflow nodered using npm
+#### Quick start running openflow nodered using npm on linux

-For now only Linux (tested on ubuntu 18LTS) and windows is supported Install NodeJS version 12 (google how to do that, if in doubt, hint, use nvm if you got the wrong version installed) This require you to have openflow installed somewhere, or you can use our public openflow at [app.openiap.io](https://app.openiap.io) (noderedremote.env)
+For now only tested on ubuntu 18LTS
+Install NodeJS version 14
+This require you to have openflow installed somewhere, or you can use our public openflow at [app.openiap.io](https://app.openiap.io) (noderedremote.env)

-On window, run from a command prompt with admin rights

-On windows this will require build tools to be present, install using

-`npm install --global windows-build-tools`

-On linux this will require build tools to be present.
-On ubuntu you can install using

-`sudo apt-get install gcc g++ make`
+Create a user for the nodered in openflow, you will need the username and password for this user in the last step

-Then to install and run OpenFlow Nodered, install the @openiap/nodered package `npm i @openiap/nodered -g`
+Then install and run OpenFlow Nodered, install the @openiap/nodered package `sudo npm i @openiap/nodered -g`

-On Linux run with sudo

-`sudo npm i @openiap/nodered -g`

 then create a template configuration file using